Cambridge Analytica researcher touted data-mining in Russia speech

 In the email, Kogan said he gave a few lectures at St. Petersburg State University "on how social media data CANNOT be used effectively to make individual-level predictions."
 He also said in the email that the predictions he gave SCL were just as likely to be wrong as they were to be right.

-Kogan did not offer any comment for this story.
-But a source familiar with the situation told CNN on Tuesday that, at the time of the 2014 speech, Kogan's team was influenced by the work of other researchers, and that once Kogan's team started looking at the modeling themselves, "they realized much of the previous claims were exaggerated, and based on research design issues and statistical misunderstandings."
+After this story was first published, Kogan said in an email to CNN, "Back in 2014, I gave quite a few talks about big data methods and what they are useful for.
+In these talks, I discussed both my own research and that of others.
+When speaking about the accuracy of the results--like understanding people better than their friends and family understand you--I was quoting research done by others in this space.
+But over the course of the next year, as I started to personally delve into the issue of prediction accuracy, I found the claims to have been grossly inflated.
+What we found ourselves was that the data isn't very accurate at the individual level at all.
+And so my talks in subsequent years started to reflect this.
+In fact, my 2016 talk in Russia talked about how I found that for any complex trait (like personality), we couldn't predict people well at all."

-But Kogan used to speak in glowing terms about the power of data from Facebook.
+Kogan used to speak in glowing terms about the power of data from Facebook.
 He told the students in one May 2014 lecture, delivered in Russian, that data gleaned from social media unlocks key insights.

 "The level of what can be predicted about you based on what you like on Facebook is higher than what your wife would say about you, what your parents or friends can say about you," Kogan said.
 "Even if we take your 10 best friends and they all give a description of who you are as a person and we combine it all together — this analysis method is still better."